evkx/evkx.github.io/content/models/byd/sealion_7/sealion_7_excellence/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 91.3 kWh and a net usable capacity of 90.0 kWh, providing a 1.3 kWh buffer (1.4%) for battery protection.
+The high-capacity battery has a gross capacity of 93.0 kWh and a net usable capacity of 91.3 kWh, providing a 1.7 kWh buffer (1.8%) for battery protection.
 Operating at a nominal voltage of 569 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

-According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 502 km (312 miles), with an energy consumption rate of 17.9 kWh/100 km (3 mi/kWh).
+According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 502 km (312 miles), with an energy consumption rate of 18.2 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 230 kW.
-Charging from 0% to 100% takes approximately 71 minutes, while a more typical scenario from 10% to 80% takes 39 minutes with an average charging speed of 97 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 5% to 45%.
-This results in an effective charging speed, including time lost, of 102 kW, with each charging session taking about 21 minutes and 15 seconds.
+Charging from 0% to 100% takes approximately 55 minutes, while a more typical scenario from 10% to 80% takes 30 minutes with an average charging speed of 126 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 45%.
+This results in an effective charging speed, including time lost, of 124 kW, with each charging session taking about 18 minutes and 7 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23.5 kWh/100 km, the trip would take approximately 9 hours and 47 minutes.
-This journey would require four charging stops from 4% to 45%, with a total charging time of 87 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23.5 kWh/100 km, the trip would take approximately 9 hours and 30 minutes.
+This journey would require four charging stops from 5% to 45%, with a total charging time of 71 minutes.

 ### Onboard Charger

 The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 10 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 17 minutes using a home charging setup.

 ### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.

+### Bidirectional Charging

+This model supports V2L (Vehicle to Load), allowing you to power electrical equipment requiring up to 3.3 kW of power, including the ability to charge other vehicles.

 {{<evkxdisplayaddarticle />}}